hugo-espino/Qlik-COVID19-REST-API/README.md

 # Qlik-COVID19-REST-API
 Dashboard COVID-19 example using QlikRest connector.

-The main objective of this project is to demonstrate data modeling, set analysis skills, section acces, and work with the REST API connector.
+The main purpose of this project is to demonstrate data modeling, set analysis skills, section acces, and work with the REST API connector.

 User: ADMIN